-INDECOPI ensures trademark, copyright and intellectual property protection.
-INDECOPI's Distinctive Marks Office is responsible for the registration of trademarks, brands, commercial names, slogans, and appellation d'origine (i.e. designation of origin).
+INDECOPI ensures trademark, copyright, and intellectual property protection.
+INDECOPI's Distinctive Marks Office is responsible for the registration of trademarks, brands, commercial names, slogans, and appellation d'origine (designation of origin).
 Its procedures are guided by CAN Decision 486 - Industrial Property for Andean Countries - and Legislative Decree 823 for Intellectual Property Rights.
-Peru is a signatory of the Paris Convention for the Protection of Industrial Property; in compliance with the WTO agreements on trade-related aspects of Intellectual Property Rights.
+Peru is a signatory of the Property; in compliance with the WTO agreements on trade-related aspects of Intellectual Property Rights.